-intensity, but the values proposed can defer depending on the year of assessment.
-Another reason for the different results between studies is, according to Dr Coroama, that in most cases, either top-down or bottom-up modelling is used for determining the energy consumption of ECNs, and that the choice of modelling methodology would have a major impact on the result.
-He stated that there is a certain level of conflict regarding data provision methodologies, and underlined that clear, perhaps standardized methodologies are needed in terms of data collection.
+Another speaker at this workshop, Dr Vlad Coroama from the Technical University of Berlin, presented part of his search on digital technologies' energy consumption.
+He explained that there were different scenarios of predicted ICT electricity consumption.
+He affirmed that Internet traffic currently accounts for a significant part of ICT electricity consumption and this traffic has extremely increased during the last 20 years.
+Dr Coroama stated that that despite the fact that there are many different research papers on the topic, the level of uncertainty is extremely high due to the different models and hypothesis used.
+The differences could stem from the various system boundaries applied in different assessment methodologies in terms of energy consumption.
+He mentioned the two types of assessments used: overall energy and energy intensity, but the values proposed can differ depending on the year of assessment.
+Another reason for the different results between studies, according to Dr Coroama, is that in most cases, either top-down or bottom-up modelling is used for determining the energy consumption of ECNs, and that the choice of modelling methodology would have a major impact on the result.
+He stated that there is a certain level of conflict regarding data provision methodologies, and underlined that clear, perhaps standardised methodologies are needed in terms of data collection.

-A representative from the Geographical Survey of Finland (GTK) presented the study "Digitalisation and natural resources" (2021).40 The study investigates the raw materials acquisition by the ICT sector, especially the need in abiotic resources for some devices such as smartphones and TVs.
+A representative from the Geographical Survey of Finland (GTK) presented the study 'Digitalisation and natural resources' (2021).39 The study investigates the raw materials acquisition by the ICT sector, especially the need in abiotic resources for some devices such as smartphones and TVs.
 The GTK representative touched upon three main features of the raw materials acquisition in the digital ICT industry: wide and increasing range of elements for desired electronics, large number of chips and devices, the speed of technology introduction cycles and the competition with other industries for some rare earth elements (including renewables energy).
 She highlighted different challenges in relation with the different life cycle stage of ICTs: the raw material acquisition (e.g. scarcity, non-renewable materials, challenging working conditions, import dependencies, etc.), their incorporation in the design of products in the manufacturing phase and impact on their use as well as the treatment of these materials in the decommissioning phase (low collection of recycling rates due to the complexity of products).
 She underlined that EU industries are largely dependent on imports for many raw materials and there are vulnerabilities along the supply chain.
-The GTK representative concluded the presentation by elaborating on potential solutions to address these issues including eco-design requirements, digital passports for products and material to increase its traceability, efforts to optimize recycling, circular economy models as well as more responsible value chain.
-She looks at new EU regulatory initiatives on Eco-Design and raw materials as ways to make progress to ensure more sustainable and circular ICT products and supply chains.
+The GTK representative concluded the presentation by elaborating on potential solutions to address these issues including eco-design requirements, digital passports for products and material to increase its traceability, efforts to optimise recycling, circular economy models, as well as more responsible value chains.
+She looks at new EU regulatory initiatives on Eco-Design and raw